agongi/study/java/generics/README.md

 - T - Type
 - S, U, V etc., - 2nd, 3rd, 4th types

-Type variables can only be **non-primitive** type

-#### Bounded Type Parameters
+#### Upper Bounded Type Parameters
-It can restrict the types to only accept instances of Number or its subclasses.
-The syntax `extends` is used to make sense to mean either "extends" (as in classes) or "implements" (as in interfaces)
+It can restrict the types to only accept instances of Number or its subclasses

 ```java
 public class Box<T> {